Vilnius, Lietuva - Things to Do in Vilnius

 Insider Tips

-Many churches and museums offer free entry on the first Sunday of each month, perfect for budget travelers
+Many museums are free on the last Sunday of each month for EU residents